absinthe4902/Markdown-guide/README.md

 >>> But you can make cool stair of text.
 >>>> Just like this!

-Put > to use this amazing blockquote function!
+-Put > to use this amazing blockquote function!

 List